10 Facts About The California Kingsnake

 Source: iNaturalist user Matt Berger – CC BY 4.0

+By raw headcount, mammals and snakes were tied.
 However, going by total prey biomass in grams, snakes easily made up the largest share, at 45%.
 Mammals were second at 26%, followed by lizards at 14% and birds at 12%.
-The study even had a calorie count, with snakes making up an estimated 49% of calories across the 2662 kingsnakes.
-Mammals contributed 29% and lizards 15%.

 4 Capable of swallowing rattlesnakes

 Most importantly, none of those kingsnakes rolled over and died.
 Swallowing an entire venom gland is just as dangerous as being bitten, but like other US kingsnakes, California kingsnakes have innate resistance.
-A 1992 study found strong resistance to the southern Pacific rattlesnake (Crotalus helleri).
+A 1992 study found strong resistance to the venom of the southern Pacific rattlesnake (Crotalus helleri).
 Interestingly, the striped morph had stronger venom resistance to rattlesnakes as a whole, though the banded morph was no slouch.

 5 Scours the land for prey

-California kingsnakes mainly stick to the ground, but are still strong climbers and have been observed 6 meters above ground in willow trees.
-In the study above, California kingsnakes turned out to be a skilful bird’s nest raider.
-They were able to swallow a nestling bird while pinning a second below its coils simultaneously.
-Likewise for eggs; they usually swallowed one while keeping a second tightly in their coils.
-They also use a strategy called defensive body bridging, when they arch up the centre of their back to block the flight of adult birds, which are trying desperately to stop their schemes.
+Likewise for eggs, as they usually swallowed one while storing a second tightly in their coils.
+California kingsnakes also use a strategy called defensive body bridging, when they arch up the centre of their back to block the flight of adult birds, which are trying desperately to stop their schemes.

-6 There’s two main morphs
+6 Two main pattern morphs

 California King Snake, Lampropeltis californiae